 As I noted, you should expect to pay more for a microbrew than you will for a commercial brand with wide distribution, but rarely more than double.
 So if prices in the local pub are running $1.60 for 500 ml, the microbrew will often be $3 (66 krona) or less.
 Often a lot less.

-All bets are off in the Old Town of Prague, where tourists get soaked for a lot more money than anywhere else in the country.
+How much is a beer in Prague?
+Well that depends a whole lot on what neighborhood you are in.
+The price of beer in Prague depends on how close you are to tourist-packed Old Town.
+In that area, tourists get charged a lot more money than anywhere else in the country.
 If you’re going to have to overpay, you might as well pick a table facing a plaza so you can soak up the atmosphere while you’re getting soaked on the price.
 Otherwise move a mile in any direction and you’ll see prices start to drop to a more normal Czech level.
 (That’s true for bargain hotels in the city too, by the way.)

-Really though, the best bet is to get out of Prague.
+Really though, the best bet is to get out of the capital city so you can avoid Prague prices.
 Some 80% of visitors never do, so the economics are in your favor once you leave the tourist cocoon of the capital city.
-Almost anywhere else you’ll pay Czech prices for a beer, which is $1 to $2.20 for a pint in a bar, less than that for 300 ml, and often 40 cents to 80 cents in a supermarket for a 500 ml can.
+Almost anywhere else you’ll pay Czech beer prices, which will likely be $1 to $2.20 for a pint in a bar, less than that for 300 ml, and often 40 cents to 80 cents in a supermarket for a 500 ml can.

 Czechs are suspicious of bar pours without a lot of foam, so you’ll always have a big head on your beer.
 (Don’t worry, the liquid part will still hit the line on the glass!)
 If you’re with a crowd, you’ll toast each other while it’s going down, looking people in the eye as you touch glasses and say “Na zdraví!”